nicolauda/pysystemtrade/docs/backtest_to_production_step_by_step.md

 Backtests will cache into the directories defined by `backtest_store_directory` in defaults/private config.
 - See: [Backtesting: create a futures backtest](/docs/backtesting.md#how-do-icreate-a-standard-futures-backtest), [Backtesting: using pre-baked systems](/docs/backtesting.md#pre-baked-systems), [Data: using dbFuturesSimData](/docs/data.md#using-dbfuturessimdata).
+Validation:
+- `system.accounts.portfolio().stats()` returns sensible values (no NaNs/Infs), and the instrument count matches the data you loaded.
+- Re-run and confirm caches are used (second run faster) and identical outputs.

 ## Step 5: System stages and continuous positioning

-- System stages (per `basesystem.py` and the [Introduction](/docs/introduction.md)): raw data preprocessing; trading rules -> forecasts; forecast scaling/capping; forecast combination; position sizing; portfolio construction; P&L. These are wired in `systems/basesystem.py` and the pre-baked systems under `systems/provided/...`.
+- Rob’s standard pipeline (see [Introduction](/docs/introduction.md)): preprocess raw data → run trading rules → scale/cap forecasts → combine forecasts → size positions → build the portfolio → compute P&L. Pre-baked systems follow this structure; you typically configure stages via YAML (which rules, caps, scaling, buffers, weights) rather than editing Python.
 - PST uses *continuous* forecasts and positions.
 Capping (`forecast_cap`) and scaling (`forecast_scalar`, `average_absolute_forecast`) happen before combining forecasts and sizing positions.
 Positions remain continuous; rounding to tradable lots happens in the execution stack, not in portfolio construction.
 - Buffering and speed limits: use the buffering/inertia settings in position sizing to avoid over-trading; turnover and cost controls work with the caps/scalars to keep forecasts and positions stable.
 - Validate that adjusted prices and roll calendars are correct, since continuous positioning relies on clean stitched series; see [Data: roll calendars](/docs/data.md#roll-calendars) and [Data: creating and storing back adjusted prices](/docs/data.md#creating-and-storing-back-adjusted-prices).